Universal health care by country: Albania

-Healthcare in Albania is universal for citizens of Albania.
+Albania operates a mixed public and private healthcare system overseen by the Ministry of Health and Social Protection.
+The system is not yet fully universal.
+Public healthcare is primarily funded through mandatory health insurance contributions and government subsidies, though a significant portion of the population remains uninsured, largely due to informal employment.

+Out-of-pocket payments account for a large share of total health spending, making access to care difficult for low-income households.
+According to the World Health Organization, about one-third of Albanians lack health insurance, 8% of households are pushed into or further into poverty by healthcare costs, and 12% experience catastrophic health spending.

+Reforms since 2015 have expanded access, including free annual checkups and primary care visits for uninsured individuals.
+However, patients continue to pay substantial co-payments for medicines and specialist care.

+Armenia

+Armenia operates a mandatory social health insurance system.
+The majority of the population is enrolled in the Compulsory Health Insurance Fund, which is funded through payroll taxes and contributions from employers and employees.

 Austria

-Healthcare in Austria is universal for residents of Austria as well as those from other EU countries.
+Healthcare in Austria is universal for residents of Austria, as well as those from other EU countries.
 Austria has a two-tier payment system in which many individuals receive basic publicly funded care; they also have the option to purchase supplementary private health insurance.

 Belgium

+Belgium has a universal health care system.
 Healthcare in Belgium is composed of three parts.
-Firstly there is a primarily publicly funded healthcare and social security service run by the federal government, which organises and regulates healthcare; independent private/public practitioners, university/semi-private hospitals and care institutions.
+Firstly, there is a primarily publicly funded healthcare and social security service run by the federal government, which organises and regulates healthcare; independent private/public practitioners, university/semi-private hospitals and care institutions.
 There are a few (commercially run for-profit) private hospitals.
 Secondly is the insurance coverage provided for patients.
 Finally, industry coverage covers the production and distribution of healthcare products for research and development.
 The primary aspect of this research is done in universities and hospitals.

-Bulgaria

-Healthcare in Bulgaria is mixed.
-Some services are private, like dental care, and some services are run publicly by NHIF.
-Because 15% of the population is uninsured and cannot access most health services, it does not currently qualify as having universal healthcare.